octobercms/docs/3.x/setup/web-server-config.md

 ### Improving Performance

-This section describes steps that can help to increase the application performance for larger applications.
+This section describes steps that increase the application performance and is recommended for all production environments since it will drastically improve the page load time.

-Disable [debug mode](../setup/configuration.html#debug-mode) and enable cache.
+In the configuration, disable [debug mode](../setup/configuration.html#debug-mode) and the enable caching layers.
 For example, if you are using the `.env` file:

 ```ini
 APP_DEBUG=false